example42/example42.github.io/_posts/2017-06-26-psick-developer-environment-setup.md

 ---
 layout: blog
-title: Tip of the Week 25 - The PSICK Developer Environment Setup - PDES
+title: Tip of the Week 25 - The PSICK Developer Environment Setup
 ---

 Working on Puppet code with least possible effort requires a properly setup of a suitable workstation environment.